 To promote the needs, interests and aspirations of the visually handicapped.

-Our mission is to help the Visually Impaired help themselves by acquiring new skills and gaining self-reliance to cope with the integration into society and to promote the needs, interests and aspirations of the visually impaired.
+Our mission is to help the visually handicapped help themselves by acquiring new skills and gaining self-reliance to cope with the integration into society.

 |To serve as an Association for the visually handicapped|